 Falconer, M. K., (2007).
 Building the Evidence for Circle of Parents as a Model for Preventing Child Abuse and Neglect.
 Prevention Brief, 1(1), The Ounce of Prevention Fund of Florida.

 Prevent Child Abuse America, National Family Support Roundtable, & Circle of Parents.
 (2005).
 National Network of Mutual Support and Self-Help Programs in Partnership with Communities: Final report.
 Circle of Parents, Chicago, IL.
-Retrieved on June 15, 2010, from www.circleofparents.org/downloads/Final_Report_12_20_20041.pdf
+Retrieved from http://circleofparents.org/downloads/Final_Report_12_20_20041.pdf

 Date Program Originally Loaded onto CEBC: June 2010